coderolls/coderolls-blog/_posts/junit/2022-08-30-junit-test-case-in-java.md

 author: gaurav
 categories: [Unit Testing in Java, JUnit]
 toc: true
-description: "In this article we will get introduced to JUnit - Unit Testing Framework in Java.
+description: "In this article, we will be introduced to JUnit - Unit Testing Framework in Java.
 Also, you will be writing your First JUnit Test case."
 ---

-In this article we will get introduced to JUnit - Unit Testing Framework in Java.
-Also, We will see How To Write JUnit Test Case?
+In this article, we will be introduced to JUnit - Unit Testing Framework in Java.
+Also, We will see How To Write a JUnit Test Case.
 So, you will be writing your First JUnit Test case.

 ## Introduction